Bfreak/arlecPA0803GBcontroller/README.md

 With the above notes, chatGPT suggests 'IR-style pulse-width encoded protocol or custom synchronous signaling'.
 Needless to say, I'm well out of my depth.
 I'll be asking for help in misc. online places soon.

+**update** 16-6-2025

+Success!
+In the end, I did away with all known forms of communication protocol and decided to wrangle the proprietary one myself.
+I managed to identify the start and stop bit timings, allowing me to read binary codes from the 'high' times, which formed 25 bit codes for button presses.
+After moving the timings around a bit, I managed to send any button press using GPIO pins on the rasperry pi via a voltage step up for the logic (5v for the board).
+As a result, I can now conceivably press the panel buttons for the unit as needed, with 99% reliability.

+See the new file for a script on how to do so.
+Decoding of the messages from the main board to the panel to come.
+If that is complete, I should in theory be able to simulate the front panel entirely within the pico, and allow for control and monitoring of the AC system remotely.